Kerplunk (album): Songs

 With "Private Ale", Armstrong talks about a girl he noticed on the street.
 "Dominated Love Slave" features Cool on vocals, emulating a bumpkin discussing power tools and sadomasochism.
 Gaar said these topics were undermined by the backing of country and western music.
 Billboard writer Kenneth Partridge read "One of My Lies" as being about mortality and questioning the existence of God, while Conaton saw it as dealing with the "invincibility of youth and realizing that [Armstrong's] actually vulnerable."
 Nesser also served as Armstrong's muse for "80", the title of which was in reference to his nickname for her, Adie.
 In the song, Armstrong confuses his anxiety with the emotions of experiencing love.
 It evoked "Promises Promises" (1978) by Generation X. With "Android", Armstrong contemplates either becoming homeless or dying at an early age, alongside a metaphor for dope smoking.

 "No One Knows" is a slower song that touches on melancholy, with a higher emphasis placed on Armstrong and Dirnt's vocal harmonies during the chorus sections.
 It also talks about being unsure of the future and handling regret.
 It starts with a relaxed but complex solo from Dirnt.
 Conaton said the band use the downbeat nature to their advantage, keeping it a slow pace while retaining the distorted guitar parts.
-"Who Wrote Holden Caulfield?" alludes to the main character in The Catcher in the Rye (1951) by J.D.
+(Note: Pastes Reed Strength remarked that the sensitive tone of the lyrics to "No One Knows", which discuss alienation and dealing with isolation, said in a sweeping vocal tonality presages "Boulevard of Broken Dreams" (2004) over a decade later.)
+"Who Wrote Holden Caulfield?" alludes to Holden Caulfield in The Catcher in the Rye (1951) by J.D.
 Salinger.
 Armstrong said while at high school, his teachers attempted to make him read the book, though he did not do so until much later.
 Gaar wrote that the song talks about being a person being unhappy with his surroundings, yet not having the willpower to fix them.
+(Note: Gaar said "Longview" also echoed this theme, though that one is sung from a first person perspective, while "Who Wrote Holden Caulfield?" is from another person observing them.
+Kerrang!s Sam Law said The Catcher in the Rye was later influence for their seventh studio album, American Idiot (2004).
+Green Day's labelmates Screeching Weasel included a track titled "I Wrote Holden Caulfield" on their album How to Make Enemies and Irritate People (1994) in direct response to "Who Wrote Holden Caulfield?".)
 Kerplunk concludes with "Words I Might Have Ate", a folk punk song, where Armstrong plays an acoustic guitar, and Cool plays his drum kit softer than usual.